-- 110. Available information suggests that the following conclusions regarding the capability of the North Yorkshire sub-region to maintain future supply of aggregate would be reasonable: - A) Crushed rock supply - 111.
-There is good potential to maintain the overall supply of limestone crushed rock from within the sub-region over the period to 2030 at levels similar to those sustained in recent years and in line with the indicative requirements set out in Table 22 above.
-This would be dependent on ongoing supply of currently permitted resources from within the Yorkshire Dales National Park and from within AONBs in NYCC.31 However, unless new permissions are granted, and if recent levels of sales are maintained, there is potential for reserves of high PSV aggregate and Magnesian Limestone to be significantly reduced in the mid term. - 112.
-In the longer term, maintenance of an adequate overall supply of crushed rock is likely to be dependent on the granting of permissions for an extension of the time period for completion of development at some quarry sites and extensions to working areas (where possible) would be needed at some sites in order to maintain an adequate overall level of production capacity, unless output at other remaining sites could be increased.
-A range of physical, economic and environmental constraints could impact on this.
-It is also likely that resources in dormant sites would be able to make some contribution to crushed rock supply in the mid term and beyond.
+97. Available information suggests that the following conclusions regarding the capability of the North Yorkshire sub-region to maintain future supply of aggregate would be reasonable:

+Crushed rock supply

+98. There is good potential to maintain the overall supply of limestone crushed rock from within the sub-region over the period to 2030 at levels similar to those sustained in recent years and in line with the indicative requirements set out in Table 31 (see Appendix 3).
+This would be dependent on ongoing supply of currently permitted resources from within the Yorkshire Dales National Park and from within AONBs in NYCC.
+46 However, unless new permissions are granted, there is potential for reserves of high PSV aggregate and Magnesian Limestone in particular to be significantly reduced in the mid term.

+99. In the longer term, maintenance of an adequate overall supply of crushed rock is likely to be dependent on the granting of permissions for an extension of the time period for completion of development at some quarry sites.
+Extensions to working areas (where possible) may also be beneficial at some sites in order to help maintain production capacity, unless output at other remaining sites could be increased.
+A range of physical, economic and environmental constraints could impact on this, although it should also be noted that crushed rock reserves and production are spread across a substantial number of sites and operators, which should help with flexibility in terms of the ability to match changes in demand with corresponding adjustments in supply.
+It is also likely that resources in dormant sites would be able to make a significant contribution to crushed rock supply in the mid term and beyond.